markwilkening21/markwilkening21.github.io/index.md

 I checked out the Google Career Certificates with the CU partnership.
 This seemed helpful, and I bookmarked it, as I am interested in completing the Cybersecurity certificate which seems similar to the Linux SysAdmin training I'm currently studying, and if CU can get it for free, all the better.

+I requested a license for the Quinncia AI resume builder, and am waiting to hear back.

 In general, the LinkedIn learning services, like most free content, is not thorough or very useful.
 A 3 minute video on "What is Software Development" is not going to help me much 3 years into a CS degree.
 I tried to enter more pointed skills (software development, C++, etc.), but then I got content like "Learn the basic syntax of C++".